ghi-electronics/Documentation/software/tinyclr/tutorials/uart.md

 > [!Tip]
 > the TXD on one end (output) goes to the RXD on the other side (input) and vice versa.

 The easiest way to test a UART is by wiring a device's TXD to its RXD so any transmitted data is received by the same device.
 This is called a "loopback" test.
-The following code performs a simple loopback test on the FEZ.
-If you connect the TX pin directly to the RX pin, you will see "ABCDEF" in the output window when running this code.
+The following code performs a simple loopback test on the SITCore SC20100 Dev Board.
+If you connect PE7, the COM7 RX pin, directly to the PE8, the COM7 TX pin, you will see "ABCDEF" in the output window when running this code.

 > [!Tip]
 > Don't forget to add the GHIElectronics.TinyCLR.Devices.Uart NuGet package!